The encounter was more than personal inspiration; I had walked into Joan’s world.

 I am Walter Emerson Adams, a retired corporate executive who writes on Being in the world with St. Joan of Arc and St. Thérèse of Lisieux.
 In a moment of unreflective certainty on a fall day in 2008, St. Joan of Arc entered my life story through the plays and poetry of St. Thérèse of Lisieux.
 The effect was immediate, astonishing, and life-altering.

-I was interested in “What was the experience of the experience?”
-Therefore, my question was not metaphysical.
+My question was not metaphysical.
 I knew the experience was a moment of grace.
-Rather, my question was whether my experience of that experience with St. Joan originated in my head or in the world.
-For years I wrote and prayed as one who had experienced Joan only as an object of my subjective consciousness.
-My frustration with that approach led me to understand the encounter as Being in the world with Joan.
-The encounter brought more than inspiring ideas; I had walked into the world with Joan.
-Joan of Arc’s friendship drew me to Being in the world.
-It began a fifteen-year journey on “The Trail of the Dogmatic Creed” with St. Joan and St. Thérèse to St. Mary Magdalene on the shores of Provence, both figuratively and literally.
-What I have here is my expression of the Catholicity of contrition, repentance, and redemption that St. Joan and St. Thérèse brought me in the world.
+Rather, my question was whether my “experience of that experience” with St. Joan was merely a phenomenon of consciousness or a confrontation with Being in the world.
+In the years immediately following, I wrote and prayed as one who had experienced Joan as a subjective object of consciousness.
+My frustration with that approach led me to understand the encounter more appropriately as Being in the world with Joan.
+The encounter was more than personal inspiration; I had walked into Joan’s world.
+Joan of Arc’s friendship drew me to Being in the world with her and St. Thérèse.
+It began a fifteen-year journey on “The Trail of the Dogmatic Creed” with the two of them to St. Mary Magdalene on the shores of Provence, both figuratively and literally.
+What I have here is my expression of the Catholicity of contrition, repentance, and redemption through the Catholic Church that St. Joan and St. Thérèse brought me in the world.

 Reflecting for a decade on “the experience of the experience” with St. Joan and St. Thérèse, these saintly sisters led me on a journey to the mystical Kingdom of Catholic and Royal France in the center of the Immaculate Heart of Mary.
 Under their guidance, my life transformed from near death to lively Catholic hope.